In 2019, St. Luke’s School kicked off a Strategic Planning Process with one clear goal:

 Strategic Plan Video Presentation

-Hear from Head of School Mark Davis as he's joined by Strategic Planning Team Co-Chairs, Associate Head of School and Chief Financial Officer, Julia Gabriele, and Trustee David Pakman for a discussion of the Strategic Planning Process—how it began, where we are now, and where we are headed next.
+Hear from former Head of School Mark Davis as he's joined by Strategic Planning Team Co-Chairs, Associate Head of School and Chief Financial Officer, Julia Gabriele, and Trustee David Pakman, for a discussion of the Strategic Planning Process—how it began, where we are now, and where we are headed next.

 St. Luke's Mission